GEOLYTIX/xyz/readme.md

 ## Introduction

-The XYZ framework is designed around the idea to serve spatial data from PostGIS datasources.
-The framework is modular with dependencies on third party open source modules such as the open GIS engine [Turf](https://github.com/Turfjs/turf), the authentication middleware [Passport](https://github.com/jaredhanson/passport) and the [Leaflet](https://github.com/Leaflet/Leaflet) javascript engine for interactive maps.
+The XYZ framework is designed around the idea to serve spatial data from PostGIS datasources without the need of additional services running elsewhere.
+The framework is modular with dependencies on third party open source modules such as the open GIS engine [Turf](https://github.com/Turfjs/turf), the authentication middleware [Passport](https://github.com/jaredhanson/passport), the [Leaflet](https://github.com/Leaflet/Leaflet) javascript engine for interactive maps and [Google Pupetteer](https://github.com/GoogleChrome/puppeteer) to create PDF reports on the server-side.

 ## Licence